WilfredKluin1970/Deneb-Graphics/Donut Arrow/Manual.md

-# Deneb Guide - Intercompany Coverage Ratio %
+# Deneb Guide - Custom Donut Chart

-This guide explains how to build a donut/progress visual in Deneb with a dynamic dot (endpoint marker), based on the measure **Intercompany Coverage Ratio %**.
+This guide explains how to build a donut/progress visual in Deneb with a dynamic dot (endpoint marker). .

 ## What You Get